 Asian markets bounce back from omicron sell-offs

-Asian shares are mostly higher after a worldwide slump for financial markets spurred by worries about how badly the omicron variant, inflation and other forces will hit the world economy
+Asian shares have bounced back from a worldwide slump in financial markets spurred by worries about how badly the omicron variant, inflation and other forces will hit the world economy

-BANGKOK -- Asian shares were mostly higher on Tuesday after a worldwide slump for financial markets spurred by worries about how badly the omicron variant, inflation and other forces will hit the world economy.
+BANGKOK -- Asian shares bounced back Tuesday from a worldwide slump in financial markets spurred by worries about how badly the omicron variant, inflation and other forces will hit the world economy.

-Tokyo gained nearly 2% and other benchmarks in Asia also were higher.
+Tokyo gained more than 2% and other benchmarks in Asia also were higher.

-Much of the concern over the outlook has been driven by the omicron variant of coronavirus.
-Cases have skyrocketed in Europe and in the U.S., federal health officials have announced it accounted for 73% of new infections last week, a nearly six-fold increase in only seven days.
+Much of the concern over the global outlook has been driven by the omicron variant of coronavirus.
+Cases have skyrocketed in Europe and in the U.S., where federal health officials announced it accounted for 73% of new infections last week, a nearly six-fold increase in only seven days.

 Shares fell around the world on Monday.
 Stocks of oil producers helped lead the way lower after the price of U.S. crude fell 3.7% on concerns the newest coronanvirus variant could lead factories, airplanes and drivers to burn less fuel.

-Oil prices advanced early Tuesday, with U.S. crude gaining 81 cents to $69.42 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard for pricing, rose 69 cents to $72.21 per barrel.
+Oil prices also rebounded Tuesday, with the U.S. benchmark gaining 85 cents to $69.46 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard for pricing, rose 64 cents to $72.16 per barrel.

 Omicron may be the scariest force hitting markets, but it’s not the only one.
 A proposed $2 trillion spending program by the U.S. government took a potential death blow over the weekend when an influential senator said he could not support it.
 Markets are also still absorbing last week's momentous move by the Federal Reserve to more quickly remove the aid it's throwing at the economy, because of rising inflation.